 Check out our recommendation for the best wireless earbuds for running and working out, the best headphones for running, and the best headphones.

-The Shokz OpenRun Pro are the upgraded variant of the Shokz OpenRun Bone Conduction.
+The Shokz OpenRun Pro Bone Conduction are the upgraded variant of the Shokz OpenRun Bone Conduction.
 While both headphones are comfortable, the Pro come with a better hard case to protect the headphones when you're not using them.
-They can also reproduce a bit more bass, though it's likely not enough if you like thumpy genres like EDM and hip-hop.
+They also reproduce a bit more bass, though it's likely not enough if you like thumpy genres like EDM and hip-hop.
 That said, their companion app offers a couple of EQ presets to help you adjust their sound.
-The OpenRun have a higher IP67 rating for dust and water resistance.
+The original OpenRun have a higher IP67 rating for dust and water resistance.

 The Shokz OpenRun Pro Bone Conduction are the upgraded, next generation of the AfterShokz Aeropex Bone Conduction.
 While both headphones are comfortable, the OpenRun Pro have a significantly better carrying case and better overall battery performance.
 They also have a companion app that offers two EQ presets.
 However, the Aeropex have a higher IP rating.